Your Dentist West Vancouver Patient Information & Support

 Our office is conveniently located on 702 Park Royal North and is accessible via all major roads.
-We are proud of our office which fully utilizes state of the art equipment.
-We have a modern sterilization system that surpasses CDSBC requirements.
-The source of water for our dental units is distilled water (bottled water) which removes any chance of contamination from regular tap water like that used in most dental offices.
+We are proud of our office for the technology and sterilization system we use, and the source of water for our dental units is distilled water (bottled water) which removes any chance of contamination from regular tap water like that used in most dental offices.

 Our West Vancouver friendly and competent dental staff is dedicated to patient comfort and quality care.
-We provide the best and latest in dental technology and treatment options.
+We provide the full range of technology and treatment options.
 We manage patient information carefully, and provide gentle, family-oriented dental care to the adults and children of this community.

 We look forward to welcoming you to our beautiful dental office in West Vancouver.